aiorhiroki/farmer/README.md

-# baker
+# baker 🍞
-baker is an automated machine learning library.🍞
+baker is an automated machine learning library.